hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 sure, just clarifying :)

 [17:09:33](#1662916173377ocYWO:gitter.im) <Boum69 (Boum69)>:
 Is it possible to use  on Windows a non installed font with VID ?
-Same question with Rebol please. í ½í¸‰
+Same question with Rebol please. ğŸ˜‰

 [18:01:25](#1662919285378VkYSv:gitter.im) <hiiamboris (NOT THIS ONE)>:
 @qtxie might know